 Age-related muscle tightness is due to a variety of causes.
-To put it in layman’s terms, your whole body has less ‘bounce’ – less cartilage in the joints, shorter muscle fibres, damage to the collagen which keeps you flexible .
-(Source) While some increase in stiffness is inevitable as you get older, it’s lifestyle rather than fate which determines how badly you’ll be affected.
+Your whole body has less ‘bounce’ – less cartilage in the joints, shorter muscle fibres, damage to the collagen – all of which keeps you flexible .
+While some increase in stiffness is inevitable as you get older, it’s lifestyle rather than fate which determines how badly you’ll be affected.

-You can even train your fascia to become more flexible.
-Flexibility is measured by your range of motion (ROM), which is basically how many degrees you can rotate your joint.
-Interestingly, stiff joints feel like their ROM is limited, but this isn’t always the case – often, you can stretch just as far as usual, you simply have to grit your teeth a bit to get there.
-So although it’s tempting to give up certain exercises because they make you stiff, it’s worth gently persevering to see if the discomfort goes away with time.
+You can train your fascia to become more flexible.
+Flexibility is measured by your range of motion, which is basically how many degrees you can rotate your joint.
+Interestingly, stiff joints feel like their range of motion is limited, but this isn’t always the case.
+Often, you can stretch just as far as usual, you just have to grit your teeth a bit to get there.
+So, although it’s tempting to give up certain exercises because they make you stiff, it’s worth gently persevering to see if the discomfort goes away with time.

 Note that there’s a difference between normal muscle tightness, and muscle spasticity as a side-effect of other medical conditions.
 If your stiffness isn’t eased by simple treatments like stretching or mild painkillers, then it should be checked out by an expert as it could be a side-effect of something else – which could be as mild as dehydration, or as serious as lupus.